1. Knowledge Base

 # Retrieve SP from Exchange Online

-Write-Error "Failed to find or retrieve Service Principal '$SPName'."
+Write-Error "Failed to find Service Principal in Exchange Online after creation."

 exit 1